-RECORD OF VOTE The Board of Appeals voted, at its public meeting on November, 2021, to grant a Comprehensive Permit subject to the above-stated Conditions, with this Decision as attested by the signatures below.
+RECORD OF VOTE

+The Board of Appeals voted, at its public meeting on November, 2021, to grant a Comprehensive Permit subject to the above-stated Conditions, with thi Decision as attested by the signatures below.

-Decision on Application for Compr Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA , 2021 rehensive Permit
+Decision on Application for Comp Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA -

-, 2021 Page 55 of 63
+Page 56 of 64, 2021

--

--

 Dated:, 2021

 Filed with the Town Clerk on , 2021.

+rned with the Town Clerk on

 Town Clerk

+Notice: Appeals, if any, by any p arty other than the Applicant, shall be made pursuant to